cosmos/gravity-bridge/module/x/gravity/spec/02_state.md

 | -------------- | --------------------------------------- | -------- | ------------------ |
 | `[]byte{0xf7}` | Latest height a batch slashing occurred | `uint64` | Big endian encoded |

-### TokenContract & Denom
+### Cosmos originated ERC20 - TokenContract & Denom

-A denom that is originally from a counter chain will be from a contract.
-The toke contract and denom are stored in two ways.
+This is how we associate the ERC20 contracts representing Cosmos originated assets with the asset's denom on Cosmos.
 First, the denom is used as the key and the value is the token contract.
 Second, the contract is used as the key, the value is the denom the token contract represents.

 | Key                            | Value                  | Type     | Encoding              |
 | ------------------------------ | ---------------------- | -------- | --------------------- |